Ismene: Early works

+In Greek tragedy

+Aeschylus

+Ismene is first identified as Oedipus and Jocasta's daughter by Aeschylus.
+His play Seven Against Thebes depicts the war and demise of Eteocles and Polynices.
+At the end of the play, the chorus narrates Ismene and Antigone entering to sing a funeral dirge together for both of their brothers.
+While Antigone exits with the first semichorus, escorting the body of Polynices, Ismene and the second semichorus exit with the body of Eteocles.

-In Sophocles
+Sophocles

-Oedipus Rex ball

-Ismene is not named, but is seen at the end of Oedipus Rex as her father/brother laments the "shame" and "sorrow" he is leaving her and her sister to.
+Ismene is not named in the first Theban play Oedipus Rex, but is seen at the end as her father/brother laments the "shame" and "sorrow" he is leaving her and her sister.
 Oedipus begs Creon to watch over them, but in his grief reaches to take them with him as he is led away.
 Creon prevents him from taking his daughters out of the city with him.

-Oedipus at Colonus

 Ismene appears in Oedipus at Colonus to tell her father of the situation in Thebes and the rivalry of his sons.
 She explains that Eteocles has taken the throne from Polynices and driven him out of the city.
 As a result of this, Polynices gathered his own army to either take back the city "or to die there with honor."
 According to the Oracle of Delphi, the location where Oedipus is buried will determine the result of the war between the brothers.
 Ismene tells her father that Creon plans to have him buried on the border of Thebes so that they will have the desirable outcome.
 Hearing this, Oedipus curses his sons and refuses to leave Colonus.
 The chorus (in this play the elders of Colonus) tell him that because he has walked on the sacred ground of the Eumenides, he has to "perform rites of purification."
 Due to his blindness and age, Oedipus is unable to fulfill this task and asks one of his daughters to instead.
 Ismene agrees and exits to do so.

 Later in the play, in an attempt to force Oedipus to return to Thebes, Creon tells him that he has seized Ismene and takes Antigone away as well.
 However, Theseus and the Athenians overpower them and exit to free the girls.
 Ismene appears again at the end of the play with her sister as they mourn the death of their father and lament that they cannot join him.
 Theseus tells them that Oedipus has been buried but the location is secret and he has forbidden that they be told of it.
 Antigone resolves to return to Thebes, and Ismene goes with her.